Empower students to explore environmental solutions with confidence

 Instructional Model

 Seeds to Solutions uses the Storyline Instructional Model.
-Students do sense-making as they work together to explore questions their class has decided to investigate.
+Students engage in sense-making as they work together to explore questions and understand real-world phenomena.
 This sparks students’ curiosity and teaches them how to think, not what to think.

 Thank You to Our Funders